LSTA Grant

 How much should we charge for a program or an event?

 Much of that will depend on your projected budget (see sample budget ).
 The program cost to attendees must be enough to insure you bring in enough income to cover all the costs.
-Additionally, since LSTA funds cannot cover food expenses, the cost to attend an event must fully cover those expenses.
+Additionally, since Professional Development Funds cannot cover food expenses, the cost to attend an event must fully cover those expenses.
 Adding a modest amount above the cost of the program also allows units to plan for future events and activities.

 Return to Questions